| Our student trainees

 Software development and cloud computing require continuous development to steadily improve current operating principles.
 A significant job in this regard is done by our student trainees, who intensively work on projects that show us new technologies and approaches.

 Lynne has been working for tracekey as a student trainee since the end of 2019.
 In our Customer Success Team, she supports the documentation.
 Together with the other teams she has optimized and partially automated the process of our internal document management.
 “In our internal content management system, I have gradually established a new workflow that makes the process of a document from creation to destruction more efficient and further standardizes it,” explains Lynne.
 At the same time, she has been writing her bachelor’s thesis at our company over the past few months.
 Her topic: “Investigating the digitalization of quality management in the pharmaceutical industry using the example of tracekey”.

 Digitalization plays a role in almost all areas of the pharmaceutical industry.
 Supercomputers and Big Data support the research process and tablets are produced using 3D technology.
-Since last year, the implementation of the Counterfeiting Directive also supports the fight against counterfeiting with digital tools.
+Since last year, the implementation of the Counterfeiting Directive has also supported the fight against counterfeiting with digital tools.
 Lynne explains her choice of topics as follows: “Especially in quality management, it must be ensured that the technologies used are safe and do not harm the quality of the drugs.
 Here I found it interesting to investigate to which extent digitalization influences quality management and what role tracekey plays in it”.